tpayne/devops-coord-framework/README.md

 - The CI process for individual products/components
 - The CD process for integrated releases

-The CI process is used to manage the build, deploy and test process for each individual component and the CD process is used to manage the integration and release phase.
+The CI process is used to manage the build, deploy and test processes for each individual component and the CD process is used to manage the integration and release phases.

 The main interface objects for controlling these phases are shown below: -